Khadija-crossover/khadija-productdesign-portfolio/pm-skills-showcase/jira-roadmap-example.md

-# PM Skills Showcase: JIRA Roadmap and Sprint Planning
+# 📊 PM Skills Showcase: JIRA Roadmap & Sprint Planning

-**Context:**
+**🏢 Role:**
+Senior Engineer (Product-facing), Bosch Global Software Technologies

+---

+## 📋 Summary
-While leading development efforts for regenerative braking systems at Bosch, I actively contributed to sprint planning and backlog grooming using JIRA.
+I led the effort to manage sprint planning and product backlog for regenerative braking features using JIRA, aligned with Bosch’s Agile framework.

-**Key Activities:**
+---

+## 🔧 Activities
-- Created and managed product backlogs for system features.
+- 🗃️ Created epics and user stories from stakeholder requirements
-- Defined sprint goals and user stories based on stakeholder input.
+- 🧭 Defined sprint goals and acceptance criteria
+- 📈 Tracked sprint progress using velocity charts and burndown metrics
-- Tracked progress and priorities using Kanban views and dashboards.
+- 📅 Tracked progress and priorities using Kanban views and dashboards.

-**Tools Used:**
+---

+## 🛠 Tools Used
-- JIRA for backlog management and sprint planning
+- JIRA for Agile project management
-- IBM DOORS for requirements traceability
+- IBM DOORS for requirements linking

-**Impact:**
-- Ensured timely and transparent communication with development teams and stakeholders.
+- Excel & Confluence for reporting and documentation

+---

+## ✅ Impact
-- Improved sprint velocity by 15% through clearly defined stories and acceptance criteria.
+- ⏱️ Increased sprint efficiency by 15%
-- Helped align sprint cycles with roadmap milestones and release planning.

-**Reflection:**
+- 🔄 Improved backlog clarity and sprint predictability
+- 🤝 Enhanced transparency between development and product teams

+---

+## 💡 Reflection
-Using JIRA not only improved team collaboration but also gave me deep insights into how agile product teams balance scope, velocity, and stakeholder value.
+Working hands-on with JIRA helped me build a strong foundation in agile planning, gave me deep insights into how agile product teams balance scope, and connecting roadmap vision to daily execution.